thephpleague/period/README.md

 #### Period::getEnd();

-Returns the ending `DateTime`. *This value represents the first `DateTime` object greater than the last included `DateTime` object in the given period.*
+Returns the ending `DateTime`. *This value represents the range excluded endpoint.*

 #### Period::getDuration()